 Install the Text Plates mod if needed.

-There were some concessions made as well: the circuit will no longer pause when the train is fully loaded.
-This was most annoying when standing over it, building it.
-Most of the time I’m elsewhere.
+I made some concessions, though: the circuit will no longer pause when the train is fully loaded.
+This was most annoying when I was standing over it and building it.
+Most of the time, I’m elsewhere.

 There are two changes.
-The indexer circuit will now output everything except the
+The indexer circuit now outputs everything except the cursor: [*each] != [I]

 constant combinator.